 To apply for a SAP Discovery Grant, applicants must first submit a SAP notification of intent to apply (NOI) by the deadline date.
 The NOI is a mandatory step in the application process.
 It allows NSERC to start the review process (e.g., confirmation of assignment to the Subatomic Physics Evaluation Section, selection of appropriate external reviewers and determination of the most appropriate review mechanism for project applications requesting major financial support).
 Applicants must then submit the application by the deadline date.

 Both applicants and co-applicants must complete and submit the NSERC version of the CCV at both the NOI and full application stages for this program.
-The CCV can be updated following submission of the NOI and before submission of the full application.
+The CCV can be updated following the submission of the NOI and before the submission of the full application.

 Review procedures